alertflex/altprobe/README.md

 ## Support

-Please [open an issue on GitHub](https://github.com/olegzhr/altprobe/issues) or send an email to <info@alertflex.org>, if you'd like to report a bug or request a feature
+Please [open an issue on GitHub](https://github.com/olegzhr/altprobe/issues), if you'd like to report a bug or request a feature

 ## Old version of Altprobe